cinxmo/coursera/README.md

 # coursera
-various code snippets from Coursera courses
+various code snippets and assignments from Coursera courses